Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Bedding

 Bedding is an excellent way to add comfort and personal style to your bed.
-Twin or Single beds are an in-demand size, and this means that a variety of accessories should be easy to find.
+Twin or single beds are an in-demand size, and this means that a variety of accessories should be easy to find.
 Twin accessories are also more affordable than other-size bedding.

 Twin beds are often used in children’s rooms and there are a host of available options that should be appealing to kids.
-Also, you should keep in mind that dorm rooms are often furnished with Twin XL beds to accommodate taller students.
-If you are buying bedding for a college student, make sure that you check this as standard Twin bedding will not fit this correctly.
+Also, you should keep in mind that dorm rooms are often furnished with twin XL beds to accommodate taller students.
+If you are buying bedding for a college student, make sure that you check this as standard twin bedding will not fit this correctly.

 Room Size

 Twin beds aren’t typically used in master bedrooms.
-These rooms are usually around 12 feet by 14 feet or 12 feet by 16 feet, and the size of a Twin bed may look small and out of place in this big of a space.
-For master bedrooms, you may want to consider a Queen mattress as they usually provide a great balance when it comes to bed and room dimensions.
+These rooms are usually around 12 feet by 14 feet or 12 feet by 16 feet, and the size of a twin bed may look small and out of place in this big of a space.
+For master bedrooms, you may want to consider a queen mattress as they usually provide a great balance when it comes to bed and room dimensions.

 Twin and Single-Size Mattress Pros and Cons